Live NFL Head Coaches Fired Tracker: Prediction Market Odds & Updates for Every Opening

 The Giants made the move in November to fire Brian Daboll, whose tenure had long worn its welcome amid a 20-40-1 run in New York.
 With two months to assess the market and put out feelers for candidates, it's still a wide-open race for the open role.

-Stefanski, who was just fired by the Browns, is the current favorite in the prediction markets with a 28% chance to take the job, followed by McCarthy (21%) and John Harbaugh (15%) - a rumored candidate to get fired by the Baltimore Ravens after an 8-9 season.
-Harbaugh, like Stefanski and Daboll, have won Coach of the Year honors, while Harbaugh and McCarthy have both won the Super Bowl as head coaches.
+Stefanski, who was just fired by the Browns, is the current favorite in the prediction markets with a 32% chance to take the job, followed by Harbaugh (32%) - the runaway favorite with a nearly 60% chance on Wednesday night before the Dolphins' job opened up.
+Both coaches have won Coach of the Year honors, as Daboll did with the Giants, while Harbaugh would bring experience as a Super Bowl champion to New York.

 Our Dustin Saracini breaks down the top candidates for this role with his Giants next head coach predictions with a focus on Stefanski and a long shot.